hsablonniere/markleft/prezas-md/javascript-101.md

 A particularity of JavaScript is the two kinds of equality comparison : strict and type-converting.
 Just remember that strict equal `===` compares both types and values and type-converting equal `==` converts one type to the other and just compares values.

+Best practice is to always use the strict equality.
+It prevents a lot of mistakes.

 <!-- .incremental -->
 ```javascript
 // Equality